alexnwarton/pedal-base/README.md

 - Home page
 - A page showing all pedals in the database
 - Starter page with some background information
-- A search page returning results of a user search
+- A search page returning results of a user search using [fuse.js](https://fusejs.io/).
 - A form page to add a pedal to the list
 - A random pedal generator page
 - A page for each pedal in the database